drae/k8s-home-ops/README.md

 talhelper genconfig
 cd ../..
 ```

+Unless the secrets are updated, future updates of the configuration only requires ```talhelper genconfig``` to be run.

 All the necessary node and talosconfig files are created in the ```infrastructure/talos/clusterconfig``` folder.
 Note that I add additional parameters to the ```talenv.sops.yaml``` file, see the ```talconfig.yaml``` for more info (look for variables of the form ```${<VAR NAME>}``` and replicate any missing in talenv file with relevant values).